 What to Expect From Your Bank

 In addition to the processes and tools used to detect fraud, the industry continues to develop products and solutions that can help minimize the instances and impact of fraud.
 Your bank should also offer comprehensive fraud mitigation products and services such as these:

 - Visa IntelliLink Compliance Auditor can help companies detect employee fraud or misuse.
 The application allows the company to set rules that mirror their own expense policy so that they can identify activity that has occurred against that policy and then manage it after the fact.

 - Tokenization is an industry development that replaces the Primary Account Number (PAN) with a token value that changes with each transaction.
 The PAN is never stored in a merchant POS system, and the token value changes with each transaction, so compromised data doesn’t have value in trying to create a counterfeit transaction.
-Tokenization can be applied in digital wallets, such as Apple Pay® and other virtual card transactions.
+Tokenization can be applied in digital wallets, such as Apple Pay®, contactless “tap-and-go” transactions, and other virtual card transactions.

 - Single-use accounts or virtual accounts can also help reduce fraud, since they’re only valid for one transaction.
 They can be used when making post-invoice payments in an accounts payable card program and for travel as well.
 They can be a good solution for making airline purchases, booking hotel stays and other kinds of charges.
 The cardholder does not need to use a physical card number to settle that transaction.

 - Fraud Text Alerts.
 Cardholders may enroll to receive text alerts when a potentially fraudulent transaction has been identified on their account.
 This allows the cardholder to verify the transaction as quickly as possible and to resolve the issue to prevent future transactions being declined.